Few things are more important than feeding people, and Cathy Smith has taken that to heart.

 Smith has always felt a need to help people.
 She has volunteered for her whole life, from local events to teaching English in China for a decade after retiring, to being a medical laboratory technician.

 “I just love helping people.
 It gives me satisfaction to know that maybe I’m helping someone in their life.
 It’s really rewarding to hear from students how we influence their life,” she says.
+“A simple thank you means the world to us that we could help someone in some small way.”

 Helping feed people is just the latest instance of that drive to help people.